The Teaching and Learning of Maths

-Maths is all about patterns - finding the pattern and noticing the similarities and differences.
-As toddlers, we find and create opportunities to unwittingly develop our natural 'mathematical powers' (Mason, 1998), which come about through touching and feeling, observing, exploring and classifying.
+As toddlers, we find and create opportunities to unwittingly develop our natural 'mathematical powers' (Mason, 1998), which come about through touching and feeling, observing, exploring and classifying - pattern sniffing.
 This uninhibited curiosity allows children to notice 'maths' in daily life without ever giving it a name!
-Soon after children start school, they are introduced to the formality of maths (procedures and memorisation), which has been responsible for leaving many children feeling scared and confused by the subject.
+Soon after children start school, they are introduced to the formality of maths (procedures and memorisation), which has been responsible for leaving many children feeling scared and confused by the subject

 "...
 [T]hey have been sent on the wrong path, from an early age, of trying to memorise methods..."
 (Boaler, 2015)

 Maths has the potential to be a very abstract subject.
-For this reason, it is essential that maths is taught in creative ways to support understanding.
-At HPS, we support mathematical understanding through concrete, visual and abstract representations during our lessons.
-The resources we tend to use the most are as follows, but don't be surprised if a Mars Bar, banana or a slice of bread, cut up into 100 pieces, ends up being used to support thinking in the classroom.
+For this reason, it is essential that maths is taught in creative ways to support understanding and that connections are made to further support learning.
+At HPS, we support mathematical understanding through concrete, visual and abstract representations during our lessons and for all learners.
+The resources we tend to use most are as follows, but don't be surprised if a Mars Bar, banana or slice of bread, cut up into 100 pieces, ends up being used to support thinking in the classroom.

 Place value counters

-At this school, we teach for mastery (depth of understanding), so that all children have the opportunities to 'master' the subject - improve their skills, build their confidence and develop their understanding.
-Contrary to popular opinion, 'mastery' isn't a special type of curriculum: it's a way of teaching maths that encourages children to make connections across the subject matter in ways that develop thinking.
-For this reason, maths becomes all about exploration and discovery - opportunities to develop work with fluently with number, reason mathematically ('prove it/ explain your thinking') and apply this to problem solving questions.
+We teach for depth of understanding so that all children have daily opportunities to 'master' maths - improving skills, building confidence and developing understanding.
+For us, it's a way of teaching maths that encourages children to make connections across the subject matter in ways that further thinking; it becomes all about exploration and discovery - opportunities to develop fluency with number, reason mathematically ('prove it/ explain your thinking') and apply this to problem-solving questions.

 Workshops for parents